CD Guastatoya

 Club Deportivo Guastatoya (/es/), is a Guatemalan professional football club based in Guastatoya, El Progreso Department.
-They compete in the Liga Nacional, the top tier of Guatemalan football.
+They compete in the Liga Bantrab, the top tier of Guatemalan football.

 History

 The team had its origins under the name of Guastatoya Futbol Club, which was founded in 1990, however, the club was refounded as C.D.
 Guastatoya in 2005 in the city of Guastatoya in the Department of El Progreso.
 They have been in the Guatemalan First Division and in the amateur leagues of the country, that until in the 2013–14 season they managed to ascend to the Liga Nacional for the first time in its history, despite not being the champion of the Guatemalan First Division.
 They have a rivalry with local club Sanarate and Antigua.

 Stadium

 They play at the Estadio David Cordón Hichos, which holds a capacity of 3,100.